Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Study Methodology

-We build the benchmark dataset that consists of high-quality and well-maintained Java files with logging statements by mining open-source repositories from GitHub.
-As the largest host of source code in the world, GitHub contains a great amount of repositories that reflect typical software development processes.
-In particular, we begin by downloading the Java repositories that meet the following requirements\footnote{All repositories are archived on April 2023}: \begin{itemize} \item Gaining more than \textit{20} stars, which indicates a higher level of attention and interest in the project. \item Receiving more than \textit{100} commits, which suggests the project is more actively maintained and less likely to be a disposable project. \item Engaging with at least \textit{5} contributors, which demonstrates the quality of its logging statements by simulating the collaborative essence of the software development. \end{itemize}
+We build a benchmark dataset, consisting of high-quality and well-maintained Java files with logging statements, by mining open-source repositories from GitHub.
+As the largest host of source code in the world, GitHub contains a great number of repositories that reflect typical software development processes.
+In particular, we begin by downloading high-quality Java repositories that meet the following requirements\footnote{All repositories were archived on July 2023}: \begin{itemize} \item Gaining more than \textit{20} stars, which indicates a higher level of attention and interest in the project. \item Receiving more than \textit{100} commits, which suggests the project is actively maintained and not likely to be disposable. \item Engaging with at least \textit{5} contributors, which demonstrates the quality of its logging statements by simulating the collaborative software development environment. \end{itemize}

-We then extract the files that contains logging statements in two steps.
-We first reserve the projects whose POM file includes popular logging utility dependencies (e.g., Log4j, SLF4J), resulting in \textit{3,089} repositories.
-We then extract the Java files containing at least one logging statement by matching them with regular expressions as previous work~\cite{chen2018automated}, because logging statements are always written in specified syntax (e.g., \fixedwidth{log.info()}, \fixedwidth{log.error()}).
-As coding assistant tools (such as Copilot and TabNine) offered by companies have restricted usage patterns, we are unable to evaluate them using automated scripts~\cite{terms}.
-Therefore, we manually evaluated a random sample of the extracted files across various repositories.
-This resulted in a dataset of \textit{2,420} files containing \textit{3,870} methods and \textit{6,849} logging statements, which we refer to as \Odata.
+We then extract the files that contain logging statements in two steps.
+We first select the projects whose POM file includes popular logging utility dependencies (e.g., Log4j, SLF4J), resulting in \textit{3,089} repositories.
+We then extract the Java files containing at least one logging statement by matching them with regular expressions~\cite{chen2018automated}, because logging statements are always written in specified syntax (e.g., \fixedwidth{log.info()}).
+Afterward, we randomly sample the collected files across various repositories, resulting in a dataset of \textit{2,420} files containing \textit{3,870} methods and \textit{6,849} logging statements, which we refer to as \Odata.